 Plant Sciences and Landscape Architecture

-Plant Sciences and Landscape Architecture is the home of the Agricultural Science and Technology (Agronomy), Landscape Architecture and Plant Science majors as well as the Agricultural Education dual major.
-The Agricultural Science and Technology (Agronomy) major is a science based curriculum that allows students to obtain technological skills in agricultural science and production.
+The Department of Plant Science and Landscape Architecture is the home of the Agricultural Science and Technology, Landscape Architecture, and Plant Sciences majors.
+The Agricultural Science and Technology major is a science based curriculum that allows students to obtain technological skills in agricultural science, education, and production (Agronomy and Environmental Horticulture).
 The Landscape Architecture major trains students to become landscape architecture professionals who design and plan built environments that minimize impacts and restore natural ecosystems.
-The Plant Science major trains students in basic and applied plant biology.
-The Plant Science major contains concentrations in plant science (pathology, ecology, genetics, physiology and development), horticulture, landscape management, turfgrass management, and urban forestry.
+The Plant Sciences major trains students in basic and applied plant biology.
+The Plant Sciences major contains concentrations in plant biology (pathology, ecology, genetics, physiology and development), turf and golf course management, and urban forestry.

 Professors: J. Culver, K. Everts, J. H. Sullivan, J. Lea-Cox, M. Neel, C. Walsh, S. Xiao